South Wales Borderers: Post-War

 The 1st Battalion was deployed to Palestine to deal with the volatile uprising in Palestine there in October 1945 and then moved to Cyprus in April 1946.
 The 2nd Battalion was disbanded in May 1948 as a consequence of defence cuts implemented shortly after the Second World War.

 The regiment deployed to the Sudan in March 1949 and became part of the occupation force in Eritrea, a former Italian colony that was ruled by a British military administration, in January 1950.
 The regiment arrived in Brunswick, West Germany as part of the British Army of the Rhine in January 1953 and was then deployed to Malaya in December 1955, as part of the response to the Malayan Emergency.
-The regiment's conduct during the war compelled Field Marshal Sir Gerald Templer, a distinguished British officer and a man instrumental in the defeat of the communist terrorists during the Emergency, to state that, "there has been no better regiment in Malaya during the ten years of the emergency and very few as good".
+The regiment's conduct during the war compelled Field Marshal Sir Gerald Templer to state that, "there has been no better regiment in Malaya during the ten years of the emergency and very few as good".

 The regiment was posted to Minden, Germany in June 1959 and returned home three years later.
 It arrived at Stanley Fort in Hong Kong in November 1963 to perform internal security duties.
 It returned home to Lydd in Kent in June 1966 before deploying to Aden in January 1967.

 The regiment was amalgamated with the Welch Regiment to form the Royal Regiment of Wales (24th/41st Foot) in June 1969.